kylephillips/wp-nested-pages/readme.txt

 Nested Pages is currently limited to the WordPress “Page” post type.

 = How do I access the WordPress “Pages” screen? = Click the “Default Pages” link in the page subnav, or on the Nested Pages screen.
+This item may be optionally hidden under the Nested Pages settings.

 = How do I save the order I create? =
 Page sorting and nesting is saved in the background after changes are made to the structure.